kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 - The ID mappings to be used if the user namespace mode is `POD`.

 ```
-// LinuxIDMapping represents a single user namespace mapping in Linux.
+// LinuxIDMapping represents a single user namespace ID mapping.
 message LinuxIDMapping {
    // container_id is the starting ID for the mapping inside the container.
    uint32 container_id = 1;
    // host_id is the starting ID for the mapping on the host.
    uint32 host_id = 2;
-   // number of IDs in this mapping.
+   // size is the number of elements in the mapping.
-   uint32 length = 3;
+   uint32 size = 3;
 }

-// LinuxUserNamespaceConfig represents the user and group ID mapping in Linux.
+// LinuxIDMappings represents the user and group user namespace ID mappings.
-message LinuxUserNamespaceConfig {
+message LinuxIDMappings {
    // uid_mappings is an array of user ID mappings.
    repeated LinuxIDMapping uid_mappings = 1;
    // gid_mappings is an array of group ID mappings.